 The Gas Plan 2018-2037 aims to support the growth of natural gas to reduce air pollution.
 It prioritises the exploration and production of domestic natural gas from the Gulf of Thailand to maintain production at 43 BCM per day.
 It will be preferentially used for industry, reaching 5% of total needs by 2037.

-With declining gas production in the Gulf of Thailand and the Gulf of Martaban, LNG imports are expected to grow to an estimated 26 million tonnes of LNG by 2037 from 5.2 million tonnes in 2019.
+With declining gas production in the Gulf of Thailand and the Gulf of Martaban, LNG imports are expected to grow to 26 million tonnes by 2037 from 5.2 million tonnes in 2019.

 The focus on domestic production means it will be important to finalise a joint development agreement with Malaysia and well as deal with overlapping claims with Cambodia.